BRP Jose Rizal

 BRP Jose Rizal (FF-150) is the lead ship of her class of guided missile frigates of the Philippine Navy.
-She is the first purpose-built frigate of the service, as its major warships were mostly obtained from retired patrol ships of other countries.
-She is also one of the navy's primary warships able to conduct multi-role operations, such as coastal patrol and anti-submarine warfare.
+She is the first purpose-built frigate of the service, as its previous major warships were mostly obtained from retired patrol ships of other countries.
+She is also one of the navy's primary warships able to conduct multi-role operations, such as coastal patrol, anti-air and anti-submarine warfare.

-History

-The BRP Jose Rizal participated in RIMPAC 2020.
-In December 2021, she was dispatched to Palawan to provide humanitarian assistance to communities affected by Typhoon Odette.